OVI / DUI Court Process In Ohio

 If you plead guilty to, or are found guilty of, OVI or a lesser offense, the judge will hold a sentence hearing.
 During the sentence hearing, the judge hears from the prosecutor, the defense attorney, and the defendant.
 The judge then decides what sentence to impose.
 Judges have much discretion in sentencing, and there is a wide range in penalties for DUI / OVI offenses.
 For example, on a first offense, the jail sentence ranges from three days to six months, and the license suspension ranges from six months to three years.
 It would be beneficial to have an attorney speak on your behalf in the sentence hearing to effectively explain why the judge should exercise leniency in your case.Attorney For DUI / OVI Cases In Columbus And Central Ohio

-My practice is focused on DUI / OVI defense, I have experience in the DUI / OVI court process (including motion hearings and trials), and I teach other attorneys in trial skills workshops.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide personal service for my clients.
-If you would like to discuss how I can help in the DUI / OVI court process for your case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law Firm is focused on DUI / OVI defense, we have experience in the DUI / OVI court process (including motion hearings and trials), and we teach other attorneys in trial skills workshops.
+For more information about our practice, please see the firm overview.
+You can also see what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide personal service for our clients.
+If you would like to discuss how we can help in the DUI / OVI court process for your case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.